 STEP TWO: NEW PROGRAM ACCREDITATION

-Once a proposed program becomes an ACGC Candidate, the proposed program is invited to submit a New Program Application for Accreditation.
+Once a proposed program becomes an ACGC Candidate, the proposed program is invited to submit a New Program Application for Accreditation online in the new ACGC Accreditation Management System.
 New Program Applications will be accepted twice per year (January 15 and May 15) and a maximum of three applications will be reviewed in each cycle.

 Programs whose New Program Application review has been scheduled and remaining slots for review of New Program Applications are indicated in the table below.
 These programs are not yet accredited by ACGC, but have demonstrated sufficient development to be invited to submit a New Program Application by achieving Candidacy status.
 Once a New Program Application is submitted, the average timeline to an accreditation decision is 8-12 months.